Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.dm.rst

    flow_eqn[2]
    flow_eqn[3]

-At this point we must use our intuition about the system being model to identify "what is causing" the singularity.
+At this point we must use our intuition about the system being modeled to identify "what is causing" the singularity.
 Looking at the under and over- constrained systems, it appears that we are missing an equation to calculate ``flow``, the total flow rate, and that ``density`` is over-specified as it